 As a NY personal injury attorney, I am constantly helping families sort through the aftermath of auto accidents and vehicle collisions.
-It’s even more difficult to accept the consequences of a crash in when a big factor in the accident could be the everyday driving conditions at the accident site.
+It’s even more difficult to accept the consequences of a crash in New York when a big factor in the accident could be the everyday driving conditions at the accident site.

 That’s why I was glad to see that a recent safety assessment has inspired plans for safety improvements on a busy local road.
-In WETM‘s online Local News section, reporter Jeff Stone recently relayed a story about making 64 in Big Flats a safer stretch of road.
+In WETM‘s online Local News section, reporter Jeff Stone recently relayed a story about making County Route 64 in Big Flats a safer stretch of road.

 The situation has made for a lot of congestion, new signals, driver frustration and ACCIDENTS along what used to be a fairly quiet stretch of road.
 The road is now so busy that about 100 car accidents happened in and around County Route 64 from 2005-2007, only a three-year period.